 A wise man once said, “Candy melts are a baker’s best friend”, and he is certainly right.
 Candy melts are so simple to use and can quickly and easily jazz up whatever it is you are making.

 To thin out your candy melts, all you need is your choice of high-quality candy melts, melting equipment, and a fat-based thinning agent.

 I’m Angie, I’ve been a baker for over 10 years, specializing in cakes and cake decorating.
 I have made countless cake pops, candy molds, cookie pops and have a slightly alarming obsession with drizzling candy melts on – everything!

-In this article, I will show you four different ways to thin out your candy melts so you can get them to perfectly workable consistency every time.
+In this article, I will show you four different ways to thin out your candy melts for cake pops or cakes.